Editor’s Note: This blog post has been updated to reflect product changes in Socedo.

-On average, completely cold list buy leads had a 0.6% click-through rate on the first outreach, compared to 1-2% on other sources.
-The marketing team kept nurturing these leads through emails, but leads from list buying converted at about half the rate of other sources.
+Looking at leads from list purchases in the last 180 days, we found that on average, completely cold list buy leads had a 0.6% click-through rate on the first outreach, compared to 1-2% on other sources.
+In addition, leads from list buying converted into opportunities at about half the rate of other sources.

 Socedo’s warmest lead generation sources reached an average 6.5% first-touch click-through rate.